poppy-project/poppy-docs/en/installation-for-advanced-users/README.md

 `pip install poppy-torso --user -U --no-deps`

 This will install everything necessary to control a Poppy Humanoid.
-Substitute 'poppy-torso' with 'poppy-humanoid' or 'poppy-ergojr' to install respectively a Poppy Humanoid or a Poppy Ergo Jr.
+Substitute "poppy-torso" with "poppy-humanoid" or "poppy-ergojr" to install respectively a Poppy Humanoid or a Poppy Ergo Jr.

-In case of update, it is advised to upgrade pypot (the motor library control) and the creature package separately :
+In case of update, it is advised to upgrade Pypot (the motor library control) and the creature package separately:

 ```bash
 pip install pypot --user -U --no-deps